The 502s: Formation and early history (2015-2016)

-Because We Had To: Debut Album and International Touring
+"Because We Had To" (2017-2019)

 In 2017 the band recruited Matthew Tonner, a childhood friend of the Isola family and a former member of Laney Jones' band, to produce their debut album Because We Had To.

 The album was recorded in thirty-six hours.

 Tonner soon joined the band on piano and electric guitar, along with trumpeter Kaleigh LeBeau.

 The lead single “What To Do” was released in March 2018 and received a positive review from No Depression, stating “they've got enough energy to take on the world.”
 The premiere was preceded by a live video featuring six members of the band and their instruments squeezed into Ed's grandfather's 6×10 laundry room.

 The album has been described by WMNF as "a heartfelt invitation to good old-fashioned fun," and by PopMatters as “sounds of celebration ... an ebullient blend of boisterous Americana, featuring cheery singalong vocals and bubbly trumpet lines that could get anyone off of their feet.”

-In 2018 The 502s embarked on a tour of the US and Europe and performed at festivals alongside Jason Isbell and Old Crow Medicine Show.
+In 2018, The 502s embarked on a tour of the US and Europe and performed at festivals alongside Jason Isbell and Old Crow Medicine Show.
 The band also headlined WMNF's Americana Fest in Tampa, FL.

-In 2019, The 502s touring included performs at Americanafest in Nashville, recording a live session with Jam in the Van, and headlining Steppin Out Festival in Virginia.
-Prior to Americanafest, The 502s solidified a new touring lineup featuring Joe Capati on horns, Sean Froehlich on Drums, and Nick Melashenko on Bass.
+In 2019, The 502s touring included performances at Americanafest in Nashville, recording a live session with Jam in the Van, and headlining Steppin' Out Festival in Blacksburg, Virginia.
+Prior to Americanafest, The 502s solidified a new touring lineup featuring Joe Capati on horns, Sean Froehlich on drums, and Nick Melashenko on bass guitar.
 The European tour culminated with a gig in Whelans bar in Dublin, during which time the band had their greatest European show.